aosumi-rena/XiuXianBot/README.md

 - A **core** library containing all game logic, database models, and localization.
 - Multiple **adapters** for different chat platforms (Discord, Telegram, Matrix…).
-- Optional **web interfaces** for admin control and public account management.
+- **Web interfaces** for admin control and public account management.
 - A **single bootstrap** (`start.py`) that loads configuration and starts the desired adapters.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>